genesistoxical/pruebas/README.md

 - **Icons (size):** At the bottom you can click on `Icons` to display a menu with two options; **Multiple** generates icons that include all the necessary sizes (16, 32, 48, 64, 128, 256 pixels) to make it look perfect. **256 px** generates icons with a single size for users who require it, however, it may look pixelated when displayed small.

-- **Find information about third-party content:** In the left section are the names of each library, project, icons or fonts that were used, as well as Drop Icons.
-Click on one of them to read its license, which includes the author(s).
-You can find in small letters the **Next 🢖🢖** link to go to the second page and **🢔🢔 Back** to return.
+- **Find information about third-party content:** In the left section are the names of each library, project, icons or fonts that were used and details of Drop Icons, click on one to read its license, which includes the author(s).
+Change the page with the small **Next 🢖🢖** link and return with **🢔🢔 Back**.

 <br>